 A federal law called the Corporate Transparency Act will soon affect many people and require reporting of entities that form the foundation of many estate plans.
 Here’s what to know.

 Don’t let your life’s work fall into uncertainty.
-Plan for a smooth business succession with our expert guidance.
+Plan for a smooth business succession with the expert guidance of our trust and estate attorney in NYC.